<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Summary of Cirrus Insight buyer signal tracking as an alternative to third-party cookies

 With a link tracking solution, you can follow up with your leads when their interest levels are at their highest.
-Plus, you can tailor your follow-ups to include information relevant to their wants and needs.
+Plus, you can tailor your follow-ups to include information relevant to what they actually want.
+There is no need for third-party cookies on your website.

-With Google jumping onto the privacy-first bandwagon and third-party cookies going away, it’s time for companies to shift the way they collect and treat consumer data.
-Marketing and advertising departments can move to tools like FLoC to manage user data while protecting anonymity.
+With Google jumping onto the privacy-first bandwagon and third-party cookies disappearing, companies must shift the way they collect and treat consumer data.
+Marketing and advertising departments can use tools like FLoC to manage user data while protecting anonymity.

 For sales teams, gathering first-party data and tracking email engagement will continue to be extremely valuable.
 Sales intelligence software can arm your sales reps with buyer intent metrics that help them prioritize leads and deliver the right message.

-Use Cirrus Insight’s buying signals to access in-depth tracking of user analytics.
-You can start leveraging customer data as soon as today with Cirrus Insight for Gmail.
+You can always use Cirrus Insight's buying signals to access in-depth tracking of user analytics.
+You can start leveraging customer data today with Cirrus Insight for Gmail.

 Maddy Osman